pieroproietti/penguins-eggs/sourceforge/metadata.md

 * Safe: only use original .deb packages, without any modification to the standard repo.

+* Tips: if you want more control on the production of your iso, try the new --dry flag, it's instantaneous: will generate filesystem directory, iso structure complete and the related scripts to bind/ubind filesystem, squash it and create iso.

 * Please: feel free to contact me for any suggestions and don't forgot to rate the project in sourceforge.